 Those of you who want to prevent the Store from asking password while buying can follow the given below directions to stop the Store from asking password before completing the purchase.

-Step 2: Once the Store app is launched, click on the account picture (appears next to search box) and then click Settings option.
+Step 2: Once the Store app is launched, click on the three horizontal dots (appears next to search box) and then click Settings option.

 Step 4: You will see the following dialog where you need to enter your Microsoft account password or PIN (if you have enabled PIN to login to Windows 10).
 If you have setup Windows Hello fingerprint reader, you will be asked to swipe your finger on the fingerprint to verity your identity.